ChaseDuncan/fbtype-wikicontext/README.md

-# Freebase Type/WikiContext
+# Freebase Type/Wikipedia Context

-This module types Wikipedia pages using Freebase types.
+The Freebase Type/Wikipedia Context module provides entity types and sentence level context for Wikipedia entities in any language.
+The typing is course, fine or CoNLL types, (person, location, organization, miscellaneous), depending on the users needs.
-It provides course types, fine types or CoNLL types, (person, location, organization), depending on the users needs.

 Some code examples follow.

 ```java
 import edu.illinois.cs.cogcomp.fbtype.FreebaseType;